 Where and When:

 This purpose of this course is to consider in detail the main constructs of modern programming languages, including abstraction mechanisms, sequence control, data control and storage management.
-The course will include a brief introduction to functional and logic programming.
+The course will include a brief introduction to functional programming.
 We'll also discuss some pragmatics of programming as time allows.

 Why study principles of programming languages?